 #2) Controlled Labs Green Magnitude Creatine

 Green Magnitude is a duel creatine blend which contains di-creatine malate and magnesium creatine chelate in addition to betaine, L-taurine, and L-tyrosine.
 These two creatine forms offer advanced absorption, as well as enhanced molecule stability complements of the magnesium chelate.
-Green Magnitude contains a total of 5,000mgs of creatine, potent enough for serious bodybuilders.
+Green Magnitude contains a total of 5,000 mgs of creatine, potent enough for serious bodybuilders.
+This blend is an admirable competitor for our top creatine choice below.
+But, its not Creapure creatine monohydrate – and that’s a statement in itself.

-#1) Beast Creature – The Best Creatine Supplement
+#1) Transparent Labs StrengthSeries: Creapure HMB – The Best Creatine Supplement

 Getting Creatine Monohydrate to Dissolve

 So, how do you get it properly dissolved when it clearly doesn’t want to?
-Easy, take creatine the way it was originally taken back in the day – heat it up!
-So, after your post workout meal go ahead and set some water to heat on the stove.
-Once it’s pretty hot (doesn’t need to boil) carefully transfer it to a cup and add in your creatine powder.
+Easy, take creatine the way it was originally taken back in the day – heat it up a bit!
+So, after your post workout meal go ahead and heat up a bit of water.
+Once it’s warm (doesn’t need to boil by any means) carefully transfer it to a cup and add in your creatine powder.
 From there, stir until it’s properly dissolved which won’t take too long.
-Now, you are good to go and will both get better uptake as well as less gas/bloating if that was an issue for you
+Now, you are good to go and will both get better uptake as well as less gas/bloating if that was an issue for you.

 Like what we provide?
 Like us on Facebook!
 If you have any comments, questions, or concerns – you can drop us a line below.
 Thanks for visiting.